prakash-42/OSSRH-75713/README.md

 # OSSRH-75713
-To prove ownership of "com.github.prakashiit"
+To prove ownership of "io.github.prakashiit"